What is it?

 How common is it?

-Each year in Australia around 1,500 people are diagnosed with myeloma.
+Each year in Australia around 1700 people are diagnosed with myeloma - the equivalent of four people every day.

 Who gets it?

 The risk of developing myeloma increases with age.
-Almost 80% of all new cases are diagnosed in people over the age of 60.
+Around 75% of all new cases are diagnosed in people aged 60 years or over.
 Myeloma is uncommon in people under 40.
 It occurs more frequently in men than in women.

 What causes myeloma?